sagiegurari/cargo-make/README.md

 #### Shebang Support
 Instead of defining custom runners via **script_runner** attribute, it's possible to define it in the script shebang line.

-In case of windows, make sure not to use a runner which doesn't have the **#** character defined as comment (for example cmd.exe does not), which would lead to an error.
+In case of windows, make sure not to use a runner which doesn't have the **#** character defined as comment (for example, `cmd.exe` does not!), which would lead to an error.

 Example task using bash: